MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedStates/how-to-void-posted-checks.md

 ---
 # How to: Void Posted Checks
-In ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->, you must void the **Payment Journal** from which the export was initiated to void a check.
+In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you must void the **Payment Journal** from which the export was initiated to void a check.
 You cannot void the journal after the file has been transmitted.
 You must post printed checks before you can void printed checks.

 ### To post printed checks